RussellArvin/WhichF1DriverAreYou/README.md

 </p>

 An AI-powered application that tells you which Formula 1 driver matches your personality!
 This project showcases the power of Intel's Neural Processing Unit (NPU) by running a 2B parameter LLM model optimized for Intel hardware.
 The application combines a general-purpose LLM service with a specialized web interface that handles the F1 driver matching logic.

+The NPU is an AI accelerator integrated into Intel Core Ultra processors, featuring Neural Compute Engines for AI operations and Streaming Hybrid Architecture Vector Engines for efficient computing, making it ideal for running AI models like this one.
+Learn more about the Intel NPU Acceleration Library in the [official documentation](https://intel.github.io/intel-npu-acceleration-library/index.html).

+## ⚠️ IMPORTANT: System Requirements

+> **This application can ONLY run on devices with an Intel Core Ultra processor that has an integrated Neural Processing Unit (NPU).**
+>
+> If your device does not have an Intel NPU, this application will not work.

+Required hardware and software:
+- Intel Core Ultra processor with integrated NPU (No other processors are supported)
+- Windows or Ubuntu Linux (MacOS not supported)
+- Latest NPU drivers installed ([Windows](https://www.intel.com/content/www/us/en/download/794477/intel-arc-iris-xe-graphics-windows.html), [Linux](https://dgpu-docs.intel.com/installation-guides/ubuntu/ubuntu-focal-arc.html))

+To check if your device has an NPU:
+1. Look for "Intel® Core™ Ultra" in your processor name
+2. Verify NPU availability in device manager/system information
+3. Run Intel's compatibility check tool

 ## 📸 Singapore F1 Grand Prix 2024 Demo